fangKfang/corgi-merch-stripe/README.md

 Follow the steps below to run locally.

-**Installing and cloning manually**

-Clone the repository:
+1. Clone the repository:

 ```
 git clone https://github.com/fangKfang/corgi-merch-stripe.git
 ```

-You will need a Stripe account in order to run the application.
+2. You will need a Stripe account in order to run the application.
 Once you set up your account, go to the Stripe [developer dashboard](https://stripe.com/docs/development#api-keys) to find your API keys.

+3. Copy you API keys and update the .env in `./server` directory.

 ```
 STRIPE_PUBLISHABLE_KEY=<replace-with-your-publishable-key>